vodickavaclav/query-objects/README.md

 # Query objects and ResultSet
-Sandbox for query objects used with Doctrine ODM and Doctrine ORM
+Example of query objects used with Doctrine ODM and Doctrine ORM